liubao/SQA_Homework/homework_week_8(The final examination).md

 Sample test strategy document

-● testing purposes :
+● Testing purposes :
-( 1 ) the scope of the test , including what features to include and what to exclude ( 2 ) Who is the customer and the end user , who is the acceptance of test results by ( 3 ) the test sequence and schedule
+( 1 ) the scope of the test , including what features to include and what to exclude ( 2 ) Who is the customer and the end user , who is the acceptance of test results ( 3 ) the test sequence and schedule
-( 4 ) acceptance of the conditions of success factors limit
+( 4 ) acceptance of the conditions, success factors, limition

-● Resource Requirements :
+● Resource requirements :
 What skills and experience
 ( 1 ) the need to plan and run the test
 ( 2 ) the roles and responsibilities of relevant personnel ( 3 ) Who will be the overall coordination of the test work ( 4 ) Who is responsible for test data management , version control , bug tracking

-● Test environment :
+● Testing environment :
 ( 1 ) System configuration for testing how
 ( 2 ) What automated tools
 ( 3 ) What are the test data ( database and enter the transaction ) needs, how to install ( 4 ) how to adjust the system clock before

-● testing process :
+● Testing process :
 ( 1 ) which is running the test procedure to be followed ( settings, perform , record )
 ( 2 ) how to develop a test case , and what is its standard format ( 3 ) What  coverage requirements are defined test cases